NIVeriStandAdd-Ons/PXIe-411x-Custom-Device/README.md

 ### Quality, Limitations ###

-This code is low quality and not mature.
+This code is medium quality and has been validated with real modules.
 Use at your own risk.
-It developed in 2009 and needs rework to bring up to modern standards.
+It developed in 2023 and needs rework to bring up to modern standards.

-Not all features of the 4110 are exposed.
+Not all features of the 4112 and 4113 are exposed.
 Some aspects of the custom device are not easy to use or parameterized as expected.

 ### Dependencies ###

-NI-DC Power
+NI-DCPower

 ### License ###